eduvpn/documentation/app/windows/README.md

 The primary user flow (of the most important parts of the UI) is listed in the picture below.
 Note that there are no mockups for the settings tab and the view log window, these should be created in line with this design and the operating system (just like we did on Android).

 ![alt text](https://raw.githubusercontent.com/eduvpn/documentation/master/app/windows/5-user-flow.png "User flow")

+# Things to think about
+* On Android, users download the app through the Play Store of F-Droid.
+Both will alert the user when updates are available, but this will not be the case on Windows since a lot of users don't user the Windows Store (and with good reason).
+How can we alert users that their app needs an update?
+Are there UWP native methods for this?

 # References
 * [OpenVPN (GUI) 2.4.X](https://openvpn.net/index.php/open-source/downloads.html)